 - Add peas and spinach to stew.
 Simmer 1 minute.
 Turn off the heat.

 - Taste for seasoning, you may want to add more curry powder or salt, different curry powders have different tastes.

 - Store leftovers in an airtight container for up to 5 days or freeze for a month.

-Nutrition information is with chicken.
+Nutrition information is with chicken and cashews.

 - Category: Main Dish, Lunch, Stew